 And here’s the video, please feel free to let me know what you think!

 So what kind of baby shower gifts have you been looking for, or even created yourself?

 Several weeks ago I shared my first stacked page mini album with you, an experiment with a different kind of binding system than I had been used to.
 For instead of the hidden hinge system, this one is based on stacked pages – hence the name… 🙂

 It is not my invention, I’m not sure whose it is.
 I’m guessing it’s most likely based on Laura Denison’s stack the deck binding system, on which someone then elaborated.

 Anyway, I did add a personal flavour, for my stacked page albums have twelve pages instead of the usual six – so 24 page surfaces! – but with a regular-sized spine.
 You can see the first iteration of this album in the above-mentioned earlier blog post, created with the Domestic Goddess collection by 7 Dots Studio.

 This week I’m sharing the version on which I based my tutorial.
-This album is somewhat larger, has more elaborate page designs and was made with Prima Marketing’s lovely Tales of You & Me collection.
+This album is somewhat larger, has more elaborate page designs and sports several photo mats and tags, the latter – among others – by Crealies.
+The album was made with Prima Marketing’s lovely Tales of You & Me collection.
 I’m calling this version the ‘Stacks of Love’ mini album 🙂